 - How we make leaf mould

 - Rules of thumb for planting in shade

 The Dutch word to describe our unique woodland garden is a “rabattenbos”.
 In the 13thC this area was a swamp and the area was drained by digging out parallel drainage ditches.
 We have 18 strips of land (rabatten) in the wood separated by these drainage ditches.

 Each strip of land is a few meters wide and about 60meters long with a ditch between each strip.
 The ditches are full of water in the winter but dry during the summer.
 There historical significance is commented upon in the “History” section of the website.

 The following notes attempt to give you some insights into how we are managing this unique woodland garden.

 Click on a photo for a larger image and a slideshow

 Equally important are paths.
-The temptation when making a path is to make it too narrow and visitors to the gardens can be the judges as to how well we have succeeded here.
-Generally speaking, the springy peat-like ground provides a comfortable basis for paths but they can become a bit soggy, particularly in winter.
+It is tempting to make a path too narrow to make room for the planting.
+Generally speaking, the springy peat-like ground provides a comfortable basis for paths.
+But they can become a bit soggy, particularly in winter.
 This has been solved by simply putting all the twigs and prunings through a chipper and using them as a path surface.
-The wood chips do indeed slowly rot down but they have over the years given us (and are giving us) very pleasant path surfaces that are in keeping with the character of the woodland.
-As you can imagine from the photo below, which illustrates a mammoth gift of woodchips from the neighbouring estate, the task of wheeling them into the garden can be daunting, but the end result makes it worthwhile.
+The wood chips do indeed slowly rot down but they have over the years given us (and are giving us) very pleasant path surfaces.
+Furthermore they are in keeping with the character of the woodland.
+As you can imagine from the photo above, which illustrates a mammoth gift of woodchips from the neighbouring estate, the task of wheeling them into the garden can be daunting.
+But the end result makes it worthwhile.